wp-plugins/ose-firewall/readme.txt

 == Changelog ==

+= 3.6.5 =
+* Enhancement: Improve the IP Management Grid so the title and IPs can be copied
+* Enhancement: Added Schedule Virus Scanning function for Premium service users

 = 3.6.4 =
 * Fixed: Fixed virus version not showing correctl issue in the Virus Scanning section